 - Stroud Women's Refuge (£1000) - provides a range of accommodation and support services for women and children at its two refuges, who have left home as a result of domestic abuse.

 - Nailsworth Scrubs for Heroes (£500) - co-ordinated by the Nailsworth Chamber of Commerce, the group is making visors, face masks and scrub sets, as well as cooking for NHS workers and providing them with free meals.

 - Cheltenham Face Shields for NHS Staff (£500) - co-ordinated by the Design and Technology department at Balcarras School, the group is producing face shields for NHS and other frontline workers.

 Ethical Giving is also working with Gloucestershire Funders, a new collaboration between charitable foundations and organisations who can provide funding for charities, groups, people and activities in Gloucestershire during the crisis.
-Through this initiative, we will support the following projects (below), with others to follow;
+Through this initiative, we have supported the projects outlined below;

 - Friendship Café (£1000) - the Gloucester-based charity is currently using its facilities to provide a community help hub to support those in need and offering services such as delivering essential supplies to those in isolation or difficult circumstances.

 - Forest Voluntary Action Forum (£1000) - As the Volunteer Centre for the Forest of Dean, FVAF is currently helping to coordinate the district's response to the Covid-19 crisis e.g. to ensure vulnerable people have essential shopping and prescriptions delivered.
 It is working with local community groups to identify and fill gaps in provision.